ivan-hc/AM/README.md

 - requires replacing the symlink in $PATH with a script;
 - to work, the Appimage will be set to "not executable", and the AM-updater will also have its `chmod` command set to `a-x` instead of `a+x`.

+The default location for the sandboxed homes is at $HOME/.local/am-sandboxes, but that location can be changed by setting the $SANDBOXDIR env variable.

 To restore the use of the AppImage without sandbox, you need to run the application command with the "--disable-sandbox" option:
 ```
 $APP --disable-sandbox